Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which practice is MOST likely to benefit from the use of chatbots?

-- [ ] Service level management.
+- [ ] Service Level Management.
 - [ ] Change enablement.
-- [ ] Continual improvement.
+- [ ] Continual Improvement.
-- [x] Service desk.
+- [x] Service Desk.

 **[⬆ Back to Top](#table-of-contents)**

 ### Identify the missing word in the following sentence.
-The purpose of the service configuration management practice is to ensure that accurate and reliable information about the configuration of services, and the [?] that support them, is available when and where it is needed.
+The purpose of the Service Configuration Management practice is to ensure that accurate and reliable information about the configuration of services, and the [?] that support them, is available when and where it is needed.

 - [ ] Suppliers.
 - [x] CIs.